top of page

-One of the country's leading workers' rights, consumer rights, and antimonopoly lawyers, David Seligman has dedicated his legal career to fighting for regular people against corporate abuse.
-He is the Executive Director of Towards Justice, a nationally recognized non-profit legal and labor rights organization.
+One of the country's leading civil rights, workers' rights, consumer rights, and antimonopoly lawyers, David Seligman has dedicated his legal career to fighting for regular people against corporate abuse.
+He is the Executive Director of Towards Justice, a nationally recognized non-profit legal and labor rights organization, and the most progressive candidate in the Colorado Attorney General democratic primary election.

 He stands up in court for nurses, rideshare drivers, meatpackers, Amazon workers, veterans, teachers, federal employees, grocery workers, renters buried in junk fees from the biggest landlords in the country, and working families drowning in medical debt to massive hospital systems.